-- 1.14 "Standard Contractual Clauses" means the controller to processor clauses for the transfer of Personal Data from the EEA to processors established in non-EEA countries that do not provide an adequate level of data protection approved by the European Commission Implementing Decision of 4 June 2021, as currently set out at: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?uri=CELEX:32021D0914 (Module Two: Transfer Controller to Processor) and attached hereto as Exhibit A. - 1.15 "2010 Standard Contractual Clauses" means the standard contractual clauses published by the UK's Information Commissioner's Office, based on an adapted form of those adopted by the European Commission pursuant to implementing Decision (EU) 2010/87. - 1.16 "Supervisory Authority" (i) in the context of the EEA and the EU GDPR, shall have the meaning given to that term in the EU GDPR; (ii) in the context of the UK and the UK GDPR, means the UK Information Commissioner's Office; and (iii) in the context of any other jurisdiction, any governmental authority with jurisdiction over the Processing of Personal Data under the Agreement.
+- 1.14 "Standard Contractual Clauses" means the controller to processor clauses for the transfer of Personal Data from the EEA to processors established in non-EEA countries that do not provide an adequate level of data protection approved by the European Commission Implementing Decision of 4 June 2021, as currently set out at: https://eur-lex.europa.eu/eli/dec\impl/2021/914/oj?uri=CELEX:32021D0914 (Module Two: Transfer Controller to Processor) and attached hereto as Exhibit A. - 1.15 "UK Standard Contractual Clauses" means the International Data Transfer Addendum to the EU Commission Standard Contractual Clauses published by the UK's Information Commissioner's OfficeUK version B1.0, dated March 21, 2022 and attached as Exhibit B. - 1.16 "Supervisory Authority" (i) in the context of the EEA and the EU GDPR, shall have the meaning given to that term in the EU GDPR; (ii) in the context of the UK and the UK GDPR, means the UK Information Commissioner's Office; and (iii) in the context of any other jurisdiction, any governmental authority with jurisdiction over the Processing of Personal Data under the Agreement.